dcastanera/laravel-notes/README.md

     use DCastanera\Notes\Note;

+### Add to Model
+In order for you to access notes we need to add the notes method to the desired object you wish to attach notes to.
+You can do that by adding the following function to your object.

+    public function notes()
+    {
+        return $this->morphMany('DCastanera\Notes\Note', 'noteable');
+    }

 ### Creating a note
 In order to create a note you need to first create the note and attach it to the object in order to save the relationship.